-- i) In cases of prolonged absences, which will affect multiple tasks (eg. sick the week of Trial Examinations), the student is required to complete a Misadventure form and submit it directly to the Deputy Principal. - i) In some cases, the student will be required to complete the tasks at the first possible convenience.
+- i) In cases of prolonged absences, which will affect multiple tasks (eg. sick the week of Trial Examinations, the student must complete a Misadventure form and submit it directly to the Deputy Principal. - i) In some cases, the student must complete the tasks at the first convenience.
 In other cases, the assessment will be determined using completed tasks for that student only.
 This is at the discretion of the Senior Executive. - ii) Where a student is inconvenienced due to misadventure the school should be notified as early as possible to organise alternate arrangements.